mobiaqua/ti-ipumm/README.md

-This is modified version of TI IPU MM for OMAP4 based on various versions.
+This is modified version of TI IPU MM.